kasmoor620/Android-SDK_beta/README.md

 # Android SDK 5.1

 This repository hosts the Weemo Android SDK and accompanying demonstration app called "SDK_Helper".
-The subdirectory named "WeemoSDK_Lib" contains the SDK.
-The repository as a whole can be imported into Eclipse and the project is named "SDK_Helper."
+The repository as a whole can be imported into Eclipse and it will define a project namedd "SDK_Helper."

-If you are interested in obtaining only the Android SDK, copy the subdirectory "WeemoSDK_Lib" into your own project.
+If you are interested in obtaining only the Android SDK, simply copy the subdirectory "WeemoSDK_Lib" into your own project.

 The rest of this note describes how to compile and build the SDK_Helper.